20jasper/five-line-rhyme/README.md

 	- populate posts with user information
 	- use multer to handle file uploads
 	- use cloudinary to crop, store, and destroy images
-I ran into some issues with the hosted version working differently than my local version, so now I make sure to check if my data exists before accessing it.
+	- Use GitHub actions to check formatting on each push I ran into some issues with the hosted version working differently than my local version, so now I make sure to check if my data exists before accessing it.

 ## Installation